 - Verified signed record of clinical practicum hours;

-*Note: We will not begin your SAC assessment until we have received all documents and fees including the IQAS report.
+*Note: We will not begin your SAC assessment until we have received all documents and fees including the IQAS or WES report.
 Once all documents and fees are received, the SAC assessment will be completed within 8-12 weeks.
 Official documents such as transcripts will not be returned to the applicant.

 Step #4: Exam